Was this page helpful?

 Space/environment‑level configuration

-For each environment where you want MCP:
+For each environment where you want to use the remote MCP server:

 2. Open the app’s configuration screen.